pratyushk97/ihc/README.md

         call
     iii.
 If the server upload fails, then display an error message and show a retry button so they can try again

+  3. To allow the user to "cancel" service calls:

+    i.
+There is a button within the Loading component that calls this.props.setLoading, which is passed from the parent screen (into the Container component, which passes it to the Loading component).
+View PatientSelectScreen for an example.
+    ii.
+However, fetch calls can't actually be cancelled because the API doesn't support it.
+Thus, by "cancel", we actually mean return control over to the user, but let the network request happen in the background.
+        This is so that in cases where the network might be unresponsive, users can still operate the tablet with the understanding that updates might not be sent to the server.
+    iii.
+To support this, after the service call (i.e. serverData.createPatient()), you can check if this.state.loading === true.
+If it is true, then user did not "cancel" the service call.
+However, if this.state.loading === false, then the user DID "cancel" the service call (because "cancelling" exits out of the loading screen).
+Thus we want to display the proper response.
+Generally, we only want to display the server's response if the service call was not cancelled, because otherwise the user isn't expecting there to be a response. iv.
+CAVEAT: For post/puts, the user might try sending a server call and then cancelling, thus thinking that the call won't go to the network, but in the background it still is.
+They also might think that the data was not saved locally, but the data should have been saved locally, regardless of if the server call was cancelled.
+        TODO: Find some way of conveying this properly...
+    v.
+We also want to keep note that if the user cancels a GET server call, then the tablet may be out of sync if the cancel means we did not download new data from the server.
+Thus, you may need to keep track of if the server call is a downstream/GET call or an upstream/POST/PUT call, and then render a different message if the downstream call was cancelled.
+       View PatientSelectScreen for an example.

 ==========================================